Azure/azure-devops-cli-extension/README.md

 Azure Devops CLI collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

-To disable telemetry use the `az dev configure` command.
+To disable telemetry use the `az devops configure` command.

 ## Feedback

 If you have any issues, questions, comments, or feature requests regarding this tool, please file an issue within this github repo using our contribution guidelines.

-To find where to provide feedback from the CLI, run `az dev feedback`.
+To find where to provide feedback from the CLI, run `az devops feedback`.

 ## Contribute